-You eat first with your eyes, but maybe make an exception with this dish.
-What it lacks in looks in it’s monochromatic glory, it makes up for in flavor.
+You eat first with your eyes, but maybe make an exception with this slow cooker pork and sauerkraut dish.
+What it lacks in looks in its monochromatic glory, it makes up for in flavor.
 It also delivers a side order of good luck, making it a New Year’s Day staple in German and Pennsylvania Dutch households.
 Pigs “root forward,” and the idea of that kind of progress is appealing when the calendar is so fresh.
 Cabbage in any form is a perfect complement to pork and preserved kraut makes sense in cold months.

 Put the bacon in the slow cooker browning insert (or a Dutch oven) and set over medium heat.
 Cook, stirring from time to time, until the fat has rendered and the bacon is crisp, about 10 minutes.
 Remove the bacon with a slotted spoon to some paper towels on a plate, leaving the fat in the pan.